thomasdstewart/rpi-benchmarks/README.md

 ```

 ### Software Versions
+The systems ran testing/unstable (bullseye/sid) and all software was up to date at the time of the test which was just after 16th December 2019).
 The versions of all the software were recorded via "dpkg -l" and saved into [dpkg-l.pi32.txt](dpkg-l.pi32.txt) and [dpkg-l.pi64.txt](dpkg-l.pi64.txt).
-The git ref for the linux repo is 219d543.
+The git ref for the Linux repo is 219d543 which is tagged v5.4.

 ### Benchmark Scripts
-The benchmark scripts are embedded into the above build script, however to aid readability the first step is to download the source from https://github.com/torvalds/linux/archive/v5.4.tar.gz and extract.
+The benchmark scripts are embedded into the above build script, however to aid readability the first step is to download the source from https://github.com/torvalds/linux/archive/v5.4.tar.gz and extract it.
 Each system has a run.sh script created.
-The first step is to fix the build timestamp and host, so that the end images will be the same, thanks to reproducible builds this works.
+The first step is to set the build timestamp and host, so that the end images will be the same, thanks to reproducible builds this works very well.
 The next step is to completely clean the source with make mrpropper.
-Then on arm64 set it to cross compile and make a defconfig default config.
-The last step is to bild zImage, run an md5sum to verify the image and to record the time taken.
+Then on arm64 set it to cross compile and on both systems make a defconfig default config.
+The last step is to build zImage, run a md5sum to verify the image produced is the same and to record the time taken.

-The armhf looks like:
+The armhf run.sh script looks like:
 ```
 #!/bin/bash -x
 export KBUILD_BUILD_TIMESTAMP="16 Dec 2019 00:00:00"